 Well, I can’t bend myself into a pretzel anymore.
 And hope that I’m liked, or loved or accepted.

 The kids tell me it’s about half and half at school.
-A good half of the kids - mostly white even though half the school is Asian - have openly declared themselves Republican.

 It’s not as blue here in Seattle as people think.
 Our roots our red, and add in the economic boom these past 20 or so years, and you’ve got a whole lot of people sitting on a pile of money they do not want to share.